1. It is worth it.

 2. The system &?%*@!# sucks.

 As a rule, I do not curse but I find the f-bomb necessary when describing the state of the foster care system in the United States.
-I have experienced the brokenness of the system within the walls of my home and I believe there is an argument that the institution that is meant to protect broken and displaced children is intrinsically abusive.
+I have experienced the brokenness of the system within the walls of my home and I believe there is an argument that the institution that is meant to protect displaced children is intrinsically abusive.

 What outsiders don’t know is that even those who work in the system agree that it is irreparably flawed, but most of them are tiny cogs in a massive machine: they are locked in, with no power of their own.
 Often the checks, balances, laws, rules, policies, and paperwork meant to protect the kids are responsible for inflicting more trauma on them.